michaelschort/ioBroker-compose/README.md

 - Port:     3306
 - Database: iobroker
 - User:     iobroker
-- Password: your DB_PASSWORD if set, 'mysqlpassword' if unset
+- Password: your DB_PASSWORD if set / 'mysqlpassword' if unset